GeunhwaJeong/haneul-new/doc/src/explore/move-examples/index.md

 $ cargo install --locked --git https://github.com/GeunhwaJeong/haneul.git --branch "main" haneul
 ```

 Keep in mind that the branch is set to `main`.
-If you're developing with our [devnet](../../build/devnet.md) or need more details, follow the instructions at [install Haneul](../../build/install.md#install-or-update-haneul-binaries).
+If you're developing with [devnet](../../build/devnet.md) or need more details, follow the instructions at [install Haneul](../../build/install.md#install-or-update-haneul-binaries).